Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Methodology

 Let $\mathcal{I}_j$ be a given bipartition of $n$ patients and $\mathcal{I}_{j,k}$ be a given bipartition of $\mathcal{I}_j$ for $j,k=1,2$.
 We consider the smoothing estimator

 for $V_0$ based on a (pseudo) smoothing decision function $d_{s}$ used for inference only

-where $h_n$ controls the smoothness of $d_{s}$ and ensures the consistency and $t_0\in (0,1)$ determines the asymmetricity of $d_{s}$ as illustrated in Fig. \ref{as_idea1}.
-Here, the smoothing decision function $d_s$ is only used for inference on the mean outcome of OTR.
+where $h_n$ controls the smoothness of $d_{s}$ and ensures the consistency and $t_0\in (0,1)$ determines the asymmetry of $d_{s}$ as illustrated in Fig. \ref{as_idea1}. {The local nature of $d_s$ characterized by $h_n$ ensures zero approximation error for observations with $|\widehat{\tau}(\mathbf{X})|$ bounded below by $h_n$, a property that distinguishes the proposed local smoothing from the global smoothing \citep{levis2025covariate} and is more compatible with the margin condition in Assumption \ref{A4}.
+The asymmetric extent of $d_s$ characterized by $t_0$ helps distinguish the proposed method from the other smoothing \citep{wu2021resampling,chen2023inference,whitehouse2025inference}, which typically focuses on a single smoothing parameter.
+As detailed in Sections 2.4 and 3, the choice of $t_0$ does not impact validity but plays a critical role in optimizing efficiency, which existing methods fail to achieve due to the lack of such an additional degree of freedom in smoothing.}

+Note that the smoothing decision function $d_s$ is only used for inference on the mean outcome of OTR.
 To estimate OTR, one should directly apply existing OTR estimation approaches instead of using $d_s$ as $d_s$ is not an appropriately defined decision rule with mapping space $\{0,1\}$.
-In addition, besides the linear smoothing in Fig. \ref{as_idea1}, other shapes of $d_s$, such as a quadratic one, are possible but given the smoothing scale $h_n$ and the asymmetric extent $t_0$, $d_s$ of any (smoothing) shape is asymptotically equivalent as implied by Lemma 1 of the supplementary material.
+In addition, besides the linear smoothing in Fig. \ref{as_idea1}, other shapes of $d_s$, such as a quadratic one, are possible but given the smoothing scale $h_n$ and the asymmetric extent $t_0$, $d_s$ of any (smoothing) shape is asymptotically equivalent as implied by Lemma A.1 of the supplementary material.
 Therefore, we consider a simple form of linear smoothing here to help simplify the implementation, which nevertheless would not sacrifice validity or efficiency of the proposed method.